United Against Domestic Abuse

 - Military or civilian protection order (can also protect pets), if needed

-You can call any of the following free and trusted resources 24/7 to learn about your reporting options, connect with a victim advocate or create a safety plan.
+You talk, we listen.
+Call any of the following free and trusted resources 24/7 to learn about your reporting options, connect with a victim advocate or create a safety plan.
 In immediate danger?
 Call military law enforcement or dial 911.

 Contact a domestic abuse victim advocate.